-William Beck Ochiltree, pioneer settler, judge, and legislator, was born on October 18, 1811, at Fayetteville, North Carolina.
+William Beck Ochiltree, pioneer settler, judge, and legislator, was born on October 18, 1811, at Fayetteville, North Carolina, the son of David and Kezia (Beck) Ochiltree.
 The family lived for a time in Florida and after 1820 in Alabama, where Ochiltree began practicing law and in 1834 married Novaline Peck.
 In 1839 he moved to Nacogdoches, Texas, and continued the practice of law.
-During the Republic of Texas era he was judge of the Fifth Judicial District, secretary of the treasury in 1844, adjutant general in 1845, and delegate to the Convention of 1845.
+During the Republic of Texas era he was judge of the Fifth Judicial District, secretary of the treasury in 1844, adjutant general in 1845, and a delegate to the Convention of 1845.
 After annexation he was active in Texas’s fledgling Whig Party, serving as an elector for the party in 1848 and a delegate to its national convention in 1852.
 He represented Nacogdoches in the House of the Sixth Legislature in 1855-1857.
 At some point, his first wife died, having given birth to five children.
 He them married Mariah Louisa Smith, who bore at least four more children.
 Upon her death, he married a third wife, Atala T. Hotchkiss.

 Law, Law Enforcement, and Outlaws

 Politics and Government

 Republic of Texas